15 Sights in Victoria, Canada (with Map and Images)

 14. BC Search and Rescue Volunteer Memorial

-The British Columbia Search and Rescue Volunteer Memorial, installed in Victoria, British Columbia, commemorates volunteers who serve, including those who died in the line of duty.
+The British Columbia Search and Rescue Volunteer Memorial, located in Victoria, British Columbia, commemorates volunteers who serve, including those who died in the line of duty.
 The memorial was unveiled on March 2, 2017.

 Wikipedia: British Columbia Search and Rescue Volunteer Memorial (EN)